 When you provide a bequest to the Urbana Parks Foundation in your will, your greatest reward may well be the satisfaction of knowing that you have helped ensure the future excellent of Urbana parks.
 Nevertheless, the Foundation believes that recognition during your lifetime is appropriate and may inspire others to make similar bequests.
 Therefore, as a member of the Joseph C. Blair Society, your name will be placed on a plaque in a recognition circle established in one or more of Urbana’s parks (unless you wish to remain anonymous).
 These circles will be places to sit in quiet reflection on the beauty of the natural world you will be helping to protect.
 In addition, you will be invited to special members-only events that will provide more in-depth information about Urbana parks.

-To become a member of the Joseph C. Blair Society, contact Ellen Kirsanoff at email@example.com, Urbana Park District development manager, and inform her of your intent.
-She is available to work with you and your estate planner or attorney to add the Urbana Parks Foundation to your estate plans.
+To become a member of the Joseph C. Blair Society, contact the Urbana Park District Development Manager by phone at (217) 367-1536 or by email at email@example.com and inform them of your intent.
+They are available to work with you and your estate planner or attorney to add the Urbana Parks Foundation to your estate plans.
 We look forward to your contribution to the lasting legacy of Urbana parks.

 About Joseph C. Blair